Tunisia travel info

 Duty free

-Travellers to Tunisia do not have to pay duty on the following items: 200 cigarettes, or 50 cigars, or 500g tobacco; 1 bottle of alcohol; 250ml of perfume; and gifts to the value of $25.
+Travellers to Tunisia don't have to pay duty on 200 cigarettes, or 50 cigars, or 500g of tobacco; 1 litre of alcohol; 250ml of perfume; and gifts valued up to about $30 USD.

 Communications

 The international dialling code for Tunisia is +216.
-There is widespread internet coverage, with WiFi in most tourist resorts, hotels, and restaurants.
+There's widespread internet coverage, with WiFi in most tourist resorts, hotels, and restaurants.
 Visitors can purchase local prepaid SIM cards for unlocked phones.

 Passport & Visa

-All visitors must hold documents and tickets for return or onward travel, though some nationals can obtain visas on arrival.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination, as immigration officials often apply different rules to those stated by travel agents and official sources.
-Dual nationals should enter and leave Tunisia on their Tunisian passports.
+All visitors must hold valid travel documents and proof of onward or return tickets.
+Some nationals can obtain visas on arrival, but most should arrange visas beforehand.
+It's recommended that passports have at least six months' validity beyond the intended departure date, as immigration rules may vary.
+Dual nationals are required to enter and exit Tunisia using their Tunisian passports.

 Entry requirements